 Compliance Solutions

-CS3D has been adopted by the EU!
+Corporate Sustainability Due Diligence Directive CS3D was adopted by the EU!

 Scope of the Corporate Sustainability Due Diligence Guideline

-As with Germanys LkSG, the new directive will also apply to stock corporations, LLCs and partnerships limited by shares.
+As with Germany’s LkSG, the new directive will also apply to stock corporations, LLCs and partnerships limited by shares.
 However, the CS3D extends the scope of application by also including insurance companies and regulated financial companies.

 Initially, the CS3D will only apply to companies with a turnover of 1.5 billion euros and 5,000 or more employees.
 Over time, this threshold will be lowered further and further.
 4 years after it comes into force, the threshold will be set to 3,000 employees and a turnover of 900 million euros and after 5 years it will be 1,000 employees with a turnover of 450 million euros.